Supporting Aboriginal Midwifery

 Registered midwives in Ontario are midwives who have completed a university-based midwifery program and have qualified with the College of Midwives of Ontario.
 Aboriginal midwives may either be Aboriginal Registered Midwives or Aboriginal Midwives working under the exemption clause (see below).

-The Ryerson MEP recognizes the role that colonization, assimilation and systemic racism play in the lives of Aboriginal people, and as such has developed the Aboriginal Admissions Process (AAP) to address some of the ways these systemic issues limit access to University based programs.
-The AAP is designed to make access to the MEP more equitable for Aboriginal students, recognizing the important role that Aboriginal midwives play not only for Aboriginal families and communities but also the greater midwifery community.
-Applicants, who self-identify as Aboriginal, First Nations, Métis or Inuit can choose to participate in the AAP, see Admissions Page for more information.
-The AAP is an admissions process aimed to maximize Aboriginal applicants’ opportunities to be accepted into the MEP.
+The Ryerson MEP recognizes the role that colonization, assimilation and systemic racism play in the lives of Indigenous people, and as such has developed the indigenous Admissions Process (IAP) to address some of the ways these systemic issues limit access to University based programs.
+The IAP is designed to make access to the MEP more equitable for Indigenous students, recognizing the important role that Aboriginal midwives play not only for indigenous families and communities but also for the greater midwifery community.
+Applicants, who self-identify as Indigenous, First Nations, Métis or Inuit can choose to participate in the IAP, see Admissions Page for more information.
+The IAP is an admissions process aimed to maximize Indigenous applicants’ opportunities to be accepted into the MEP.
 It is not a separate stream within the midwifery program.

-The Health Professions Act and the Midwifery Act include exemptions for Aboriginal healers and midwives which were established as part of broader self –governance initiatives in Ontario.
+The Health Professions Act and the Midwifery Act include exemptions for Indigenous or Traditional healers and midwives which were established as part of broader self –governance initiatives in Ontario.
 This provision allows Aboriginal midwives who provide traditional midwifery services within their communities to use the title Aboriginal Midwife.
 Currently in Canada there are 3 formal community based training programs.
 Tsi Non:we Ionnakeratstha Ona:grahsta’ Aboriginal Midwifery Training Programme at Six Nations was the first formal training program for Aboriginal Midwives in Ontario.
 Tsi Non:we Ionnakeratstha Ona:grahsta’ demonstrates how the community sets standards for and oversees the practice of midwifery, ensuring that the community has access to safe midwifery care.